 The College contributes to two pension plans administered by the Oregon Public Employees Retirement System (PERS).
 The Oregon Public Employees Retirement Fund (OPERF) applies to the College's contribution for qualifying employees who were hired before August 29, 2003, and is a cost-sharing multiple-employer defined benefit pension plan.
 The Oregon Public Service Retirement Plan (OPSRP) is a hybrid successor plan to the OPERF and consists of two programs: 1) The Pension Program, the defined benefit portion of the plan which applies to qualifying College employees hired on or after August 29, 2003.
 Benefits are calculated by a formula for members who attain normal retirement age.
 The formula takes into account final average salary and years of service.
 2) The Individual Account Program (IAP), the defined contribution portion of the plan.
-Beginning January 1, 2004, all PERS member contributions go into the IAP.
-PERS members retain their existing PERS accounts, but any future member contributions are deposited into the member's IAP, not the member's PERS account.
+Effective January 1, 2004, all PERS member contributions began going into the IAP, but effective July 1, 2020 a portion of member contributions were redirected to help fund the defined benefits provided under OPERF Tier One/Tier Two and OPSRP.
+PERS members retain their existing PERS accounts, but the IAP portion of any future member contributions are deposited into the member's IAP, not the member's PERS account.